Shichimenchou/math4610/HW4/Problem2/GeneralGuassianElimination.md

 This is the correct solution

-**Implementation/Code:** The following is the code for GuassianElimation and the main function which tests it
+**Implementation/Code:** The following is the code for GeneralGuassianElimation and the main function which tests it

     #include <iostream>
     #include <vector>